-But the game turned when Stanton was knocked out of the contest on a quarterback draw play when he was driven hard into the turf by Michigan linebacker Lamarr Woodley, who added an extra shove after Stanton was down.
+But the game turned when Stanton was knocked from the game on a running play, when he was driven hard into the turf by Michigan linebacker Lamarr Woodley, who added an extra shove after Stanton was down.

 "I got hit and landed on my shoulder," explained Stanton.
 "I don't really know what the injury is yet.
 I have to wait until tomorrow to get re-evaluated.
 It's just real hard because I want to be out there.
 I felt like we were gaining momentum the whole time."

-"He's your leader, he's the guy that's really done a lot of good things for us lately," said Spartans coach John L. Smith of Stanton's loss.
+"He's your leader, he's the guy that's really done a lot of good things for us lately," said Spartans coach John L. Smith of Stanton loss.

 "He had a spark and we were rolling.
 That's the game of football, the second-team guy has to be ready to come in and I thought he came in and did a good job.
 He performed well.
 He gave us opportunities to win.
 We just had to make the plays."

-The second team guy turned out to be senior Damon Dowdell who got the call and delivered, engineering another touchdown drive when Cobb burst free for a 64-yard jaunt and David Rayner finished another Spartans drive, connecting from 19-yards out.
+The second team guy turned out to be senior Damon Dowdell who got the call and delivered, engineering another touchdown drive when Cobb burst free for a 64-yard TD run and David Rayner connected from 19-yards out.

 But after a Michigan drive yielded a 27-yard Garrett Rivas field goal, Wolverine freshman quarterback Chad Henne underthrew a jump ball pass which appeared to be intercepted by corner Jaren Hayes.
-Edwards wrestled the ball away from Hayes in mid-air, landing with one foot down in the endzone.
-The score was a huge momentum changer for the Wolverines.
+Edwards wrestled the ball away from Hayes in mid-air for begin the Wolverines comeback.

 When MSU misplayed the onsides kick, Michigan recovered and capitalized on the miscue.
-Henne connected again with Edwards on another jump ball touchdown pass over Hayes and just like that, Michigan had wiped out the 17-point State lead.
+Henne connected again with Edwards on another jump ball touchdown pass over Hayes, wiping out the 17-point State lead.